andreoviedo/andreoviedo.github.io/_pages/about.md

 - Introduction to Financial Instruments with Julia (work in progress, inspired by Prof. Pflueger wonderful class on Financial Investments for Public Policy)
 - Macroeconometric Modelling with Julia and CUDA (work in progress, inspired by Prof. Salas exceptional class on)
-- Financial HPC implementations with CUDA and Julia (link)
+- Financial HPC implementations with C++, Python, CUDA and Julia (link)
 - Lectures on R for Statistical Analysis
 - Lectures on Python for Statistical Analysis
 - Exercises on Machine Learning with Python and R (inspired by the Statistical Learning coursebook and work by Prof. Clapp and Prof. Levy from the Harris School)